mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 ![](https://osf.io/ctxwd/download){:width="50%"}

 This 24 hour plot of CO2 concentration in my bedroom came from my [Awair](https://getawair.com/) glow.
-Even with the windows open, you can still see CO2 levels are up a little when I'm at home.
+Even with the windows open, you can still see CO2 levels spike up a little when I'm at home.
 I don't have the data anymore, but with the windows closed I've seen CO2 levels spike to 2500 ppm.

 Too-high CO2 levels can make you feel off.
-Stale air accumulating in a closed person-box for eight hours probably doesn't help you rise and shine.
+Stale air accumulating in a sealed person-box for eight hours probably doesn't help you rise and shine.

 ![](https://osf.io/c57eu/download){:width="100%"}